Teaching families to navigate Individual Education Programs and advocate for their children

 JMFA provides families and schools with resources, advice, and opportunities for collaboration.
 From the parent perspective, the Joseph Maley Foundation administers quarterly information sessions.
 Every session is structured with a panel to offer a brief presentation and ample time for participants to ask questions.
 The panel is dynamic and composed of individuals who view IEPs from every aspect: parents, educators, administrators, therapists, and attorneys.

 From the legal standpoint, attorneys can broaden and deepen their special education knowledge base through Continuing Legal Education (CLE) sessions.
-There is no charge for attorneys to attend if they commit five hours of pro bono services to assist JMFA families.
 These opportunities help attorneys ensure upmost integrity within each student’s IEP.

 Services for siblings are offered through JMFA.
 Workshops provide siblings of children with disabilities an opportunity to interact with others in a comfortable setting.
 These workshops allow siblings to share their experiences and have a forum to discuss their own specific needs.
 Sibling Workshops are appropriate for individuals ages 10 to 21.